Follow-up care in the postnatal period (barseltiden) depends on

 If you need follow-up before the scheduled first home visit, contact the Child and Maternal Health Centre in your municipality or the hospital where you gave birth.

-The Child and Maternal Health Centre also offers preventive healthcare for your baby to prevent disease.
+The Child and Maternal Health Centre offers further follow-up of the child until the start of school.
 This healthcare is provided under a standard programme.

 Infant healthcare programme, age 0-5 years

 “Helsestasjon 0-5 år” is a free healthcare programme for all children until they start school.
 During this time, they are offered 14 check-ups.
 Information in Norwegian.

 The most important information that healthcare personnel receive about the mother, child and family is the information you provide yourself.
 For them to provide the right help and treatment, it is important that you ask the healthcare professionals about anything you are unsure of.
 Before an appointment, you can make a note of questions to ask.